svillagomez/codtober-fest/README.md

 # Description

-Hooray! you're about to begin coding in [Stack Builders code challenge](https://www.stackbuilders.com/code-challenge).
+Hooray!
+You're about to begin coding in the [Stack Builders code challenge](https://www.stackbuilders.com/code-challenge).
 In this repository you will find the challenge description and some useful templates so you save time and focus on the software architecture design.

 ## How is this project going to be evaluated